chrisnoonan98675/site/xl-release/how-to/create-custom-task-types.markdown

 ...
 if location:
     # check the response to make sure we have an item
-    response = request.get(location + 'api/json', contentType = 'application/json')
+    response = request.get(location + 'api/json', contentType='application/json')
     if response.isSuccessful():
+        buildNumber = JsonPathResult(response.response, 'executable.number').get()
+        if not buildNumber:
+            # if there is no build number yet then we continue waiting in the queue
+            task.schedule("jenkins/Build.wait-for-queue.py")
+        else:
             # if we have been given a build number this item is no longer in the queue but is being built
-        buildNumber = JsonPathResult(response.response, 'executable.number').get()
-        if buildNumber:
             task.setStatusLine("Running build #%s" % jobBuildNumber)
             task.schedule("jenkins/Build.wait-for-build.py")
     else: